alex-rk86/redmine-docker/README.md

 $./docker-redmine -start

-After a few minutes, open browser to http://(your ip) login with admin and password you specified in docker-compose.yml
+After a few minutes, open browser to http://(your_ip)

+login with admin and password you specified in docker-compose.yml

 The default volumes are located in /var/lib/docker/volumes/redmine*